 The taxpayer could choose a §83(b) election that allows recognition as wage income the difference between the fair market value of the stock when it is received minus its cost.
 The election must be made by filing a statement with the IRS either before the stock is transferred or no later than 30 days after the transfer, and cannot be revoked unless the IRS consents.
-Although the additional wage income will have to be reported in the year that the election is made, the advantage of the election is that appreciation is not taxed on the stock when it becomes vested but only when it is sold, and then the income is treated as capital gains rather than as wages.
+Although the additional wage income must be reported in the year that the election is made, the advantage of the election is that appreciation is not taxed on the stock when it becomes vested but only when it is sold, and then the income is treated as capital gains rather than as wages.
 If the stock is forfeited after the election, then a capital loss can be claimed equal to the amount realized from the forfeiture minus its cost.
 However, if the stock loses value before becoming vested, then the employee would have paid ordinary income tax that would not have been paid if not for the §83(b) election.
 Therefore, the §83(b) election should be made only if:

 - the employee is fairly certain that the vestment requirements will be satisfied and